 Although he’s in the minority, he’s not alone in believing that the legislative body should be a separate entity, removed from the discourse of irritating citizens.
 Sadly, these few help widen the divide between elected officials and their constituents, fostering public mistrust in what is now perceived as an inept and shady mechanism for action.
 The result is reluctance by citizens to take advantage of the power of government and work with their lawmakers to implement meaningful change.

 The most important thing to remember is that we are your representatives.
 Most legislators welcome input from their constituents.
-When asked what the most important thing a citizen can do on climate action, my County Legislator Catherine Parker immediately responded: “Reach out to your representatives!”
-She added that she’s always appreciative when people contact her office, as it’s an important way for her to learn the important issues facing her district.
+When asked what the most important thing a citizen can do on climate action is, my County Legislator Catherine Parker immediately responded: “Reach out to your representatives!”
+She added that she’s always appreciative when people contact her office, as it’s an important way for her to learn about the important issues facing her district.

 So the first step in lobbying for change is to empower yourself by connecting with your elected officials, even if it means being persistent.
 They’re here to work for you.
 It’s an inexpensive way for a few individuals to generate substantive change.